Misinformation, AI & health: Poll reveals older adults’ worries

 The poll also asked about more traditional forms of health literacy and trust in health information.
 Among the findings:

-• Eighteen percent of the older adults polled said they did not use the internet to look up health information at all in the past year; this percentage was highest among those over age 65 (24%), those who are Black and non-Hispanic (25%) and those with a high school education or less (26%).
+• Eighteen percent of the older adults polled said they did not use the internet to look up health information at all; this percentage was highest among those over age 65 (24%), those who are Black and non-Hispanic (25%) and those with a high school education or less (26%).

 • Fourteen percent disagreed completely or somewhat with the statement that it’s easy to understand written information from their health care provider, while 8% said the same about information they receive verbally from the provider